 Another high carb food, pasta is one of those things that we all have a love for.
 But because we do, it is very easy to overeat.

 One serve of pasta is just half a cup, when you look at it on a plate compared to a general serve we've become accustomed to eating, it's not that much right?

 It's VERY easy to overeat pasta, so it's really best avoided or you could soon see your blood sugar soaring.

 Why is it that all the foods you love are not diabetic friendly?

 Yep, at first it can seem a bit disappointing.
 But it's not the end of the world because there are lots of other options – even for potatoes!

 Again, potatoes are just one of those foods that's too high in carbs for proper blood sugar control.
 Just one medium boiled potato contains 33 g carbs, which can quickly send you over the edge.

-And that's a key, key point: If you want to lower blood sugar and A1C and avoid diabetic complications, the best way to do that is to lower your carb intake.
+And that's a key, key point: If you want to lower blood sugar and A1C and avoid diabetic complications, the best way to do that is to lower your carbohydrate intake.

 While some people can handle a little bit of brown rice, it is still high in carbs (at 23 g per 1/2 cup), so if you want the best possible outcomes, it's best avoided.

 9. Most fruit

 Compare strawberries at just 5.53 g carbs per half cup, to 1 small apple at 20.58 g.

 Though fruit does contain natural sugars, fiber, vitamins and nutrients, most diabetics find “natural” sugar still spikes their blood sugars too much.
 So most fruit is best avoided.

 The best fruits to choose are: